LiuZhangshi/Image-Segmentation-using-Mask-RCNN/README.md

 0. Prerequisite

-In order to run the code, you need to first clone or download the Matterport's repositories at:
+0.1 In order to run the code, you need to first clone or download the Matterport's repositories at:

 https://github.com/matterport/Mask_RCNN

 and read installation information to install the setup.py file.

+0.2 Download the pre-trained weights file "mask_rcnn_balloon.h5" or "mask_rcnn_coco.h5" as your initial weights.

 1. Prepare my own dataset